edmaregidio/ringer_analysis/README.md

 particle energy and position of incidence.
 This reposiroty is dedicated to hold all tuning scripts for each subgroup in the ATLAS e/g trigger group.

+> Do not change anything in the master branch.

 ## Introduction: